tpoisot/ms_proba_networks/ms/maintext.md

 and I and III out (model II is not different from either models III in or out).

 In short, this analysis reveals that (i) the null expectation of a network property under randomization scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) Different models have different systematic biases, with models of the type III performing overall better for nestedness than any other models.
-This can be explained by the fact that nestedness of a network, as expressed by @bast09, is the average of a row-wise and column-wise nestedness.
+This can be explained by the fact that nestedness of a network, as expressed by
+@bast09, is the average of a row-wise and column-wise nestedness.
 These depend on the species degree, and as such should be well predicted by models III.
+The novelty of this approach is that, instead of having to evaluate the measure for thousands of replicates, an *unbiased* estimate of its mean can be obtained in a fraction of the time using the measures described here.
+This is particularly important since, as demonstrated by @chag15, the generation of null randomization is subject to biases in the range of connectance where most ecological networks are.
+Our approach is essentially a bias-free, time-effective way of estimating the expected value of a network property.

 # Discussion